 Bicycle touring is one means by which I discover many abandoned places in Taiwan.
 Ride in just about any direction long enough, keep your eyes peeled, and you’re bound to encounter the telltale signs of decay and neglect sooner or later.
-Such was the case one fine morning in June 2015 when I set out to have breakfast in Fāngliáo 枋寮, a small town along the coast of central Pingtung 屏東, while en route to Héngchūn 恆春 further south.
+Such was the case one fine morning in June 2015 when I set out to have breakfast in Fāngliáo 枋寮, a small town along the coast of central Pingtung 屏東, while en route to Héngchūn 恆春, at the southern tip of the island.
 I had barely been awake for half an hour when I noticed this partially overgrown ruin along the roadside.

 In the west it is common for abandoned places to fall into one of two categories: completely trashed and covered with graffiti or difficult to access and potentially unexplored (or at least well-preserved).
 Taiwan is unique in my experience for being home to so many poorly secured ruins that attract so little attention from vandals.
 There is a vibrant urban exploration community here and people are very serious about preserving the ruins in their “natural” state.
 I can count on one hand the number of famous ruins in Taiwan that show obvious signs of human disturbance after abandonment.
 Often the only way of knowing whether a place has been visited before is to post photos to the most popular group and see if anyone chimes in to say, “I’ve been there!”

 When I first shared these photos nobody seemed to know anything about this place.
 That didn’t surprise me; Fangliao is rather remote from the big cities and this ruin is out in the countryside between the main settlement and Provincial Highway 1.
 Taiwan has such a wealth of ruins that many more obscure places like this remain overlooked.